Reception 2025 - 2026

 Music

 As musicians, we will be using Charanga to explore different music genres and new terminology.
+We will be using instruments to express ideas and feelings and developing understanding of pulse and rhythm

 Visits